Roanoke Valley Bird Club

 BENT MOUNTAIN AND POOR MOUNTAIN, ROANOKE COUNTY

-DIRECTIONS: Take US 221 south out of Roanoke and go up Bent Mountain.
+DIRECTIONS: Take Rt.
+221 south out of Roanoke and go up Bent Mountain.
 At the top of the mountain take Rt.
 612 to the right.
 This will take you to the top of Poor Mountain.
 Good birding exists all along this road in spring and early summer.

 DALEVILLE POND, BOTETOURT COUNTY

-GENERAL DESCRIPTION: a 12 acre pond now completely surrounded by residential development, this has been an excellent duck pond with surrounding habitat that attracted in spring and summer: flycatchers, orioles, yellow warblers, kingbirds, woodcock, osprey, both ibis, various egrets, both bitterns, rails and herons and was the site of the last recorded area record of Bewick’s wren.
-It has become less and less productive as residential development and an extensive carp population have taken their toll.
+GENERAL DESCRIPTION: A 12 acre pond now completely surrounded by residential development, this has been an excellent duck pond with surrounding habitat that attracted in spring and summer: flycatchers, orioles, Yellow Warblers, Eastern Kingbirds, American Woodcocks, Ospreys, both ibis, various egrets, both bitterns, rails and herons and was the site of the last known record of a Bewick’s Wren.
+It has become less and less productive due to residential development and an extensive carp population which have taken their toll.
 This has been good in all seasons.
 It is included here more for its historical and nostalgic value than anything else.
-However, sometimes when a door closes a window opens and recently a new residential development has opened up near the creek end of the pond and, for the time being, gives access to a hundred yards or so of hedge row along the creek which has been excellent for sparrows in fall as well as a couple of migrating Connecticut Warblers.
+However, sometimes when a door closes a window opens and recently a new residential development has opened up near the creek end of the pond.

-MURRAY’S POND (WATERFALL.
-LAKE), ROANOKE AND BOTETOURT COUNTIES:
+MURRAY’S POND (WATERFALL LAKE), ROANOKE COUNTY

 MILL MOUNTAIN CAMPGROUND AND CHESTNUT RIDGE, ROANOKE CITY